-Our alumni continue to provide the bulk of our fundraising income and we are deeply grateful to all members, friends of the college, trusts and foundations who have included St Peter's amongst their own philanthropic priorities.
+We also invite vital philanthropic support that enables the College to continue to deliver high standards in teaching, research, student support and the maintaining and improving of our facilities.
+Total income in the year from donations and legacies was £3.4m.
+Our alumni continue to provide the bulk of our fundraising income and we are deeply grateful to all members, friends, trusts and foundations who have included St Peter's amongst their own philanthropic priorities.